 After campers have arrived at their designated campsite, the vehicle is unpacked.
 The campsite is carried to the campground by vehicle, but the tent, cooler, chairs, cooking area, and the like are assembled away from the vehicle itself (unless you have a vehicle rooftop tent).

 Most campgrounds that offer car camping have electricity, bathrooms, and running water nearby.

 RV and Van Camping

 RV or van camping combines the mobility of car camping with even more comforts of home.

-Vans and RVs can utilize traditional campgrounds or designated RV parks with additional hookups to accommodate the vehicle’s power needs.
+Vans and RVs (recreational vehicles) can utilize traditional campgrounds or designated RV parks with additional hookups to accommodate the vehicle’s power needs.

 The bathroom convenience of RV camping is particularly appealing for those looking to not walk through a dark campground for a late-night bathroom trip.